Home | Groups | Special Needs | Activities/Events | Newsletter | Contact Us

-District 42, through its Special Needs Committee, constantly works to improve and maintain accessibility for persons with special needs.
-The Special Needs Committee meets on the first Tuesday of each month at 7:00 PM at Caribou Coffee, Waugh Chapel Center, Gambrills.
+District 42, through its Accessibilities Committee, constantly works to improve and maintain accessibility for persons with special needs.
+The Accessibilities Committee meets in combination with the District 42 meeting on the second Tuesday of each month.

 Accessibility of Meetings